 What is Alcohol Use Disorder?

-The 11 Symptoms of Alcohol Abuse Disorder (DSM V)
+The 11 Symptoms of Alcohol Use Disorder (DSM V)

-- When you drink, you often consume more than you wanted to.
+- When you drink, you often consume more than you want to

-- You often try to stop drinking but can’t.
+- You desire and try to stop drinking but cannot

-- You spend a lot of time trying to get alcohol, drinking or hungover.
+- You spend a lot of time trying to get alcohol, drinking or being hungover

-- Your drinking has impacted your work and/or school performance and family life.
+- Your drinking has impacted your work, school performance, or family life

-- Continued drinking even after negative effects on your social life.
+- Continued drinking even after negative effects on your social life or relationships

-- You have built up a tolerance and require more alcohol to feel drunk and you feel sick without it.
+- You have built up a tolerance and require increased amounts of alcohol to feel drunk, and you feel sick without it

 The Effects of Alcoholism